-Agency Roles & Responsibilities Torres Shire Council and Torres Strait Island Regional Council maintenance of the Local Government function (via Local Government Business Continuity Contingency Planning) maintenance of normal Local Government services to communities water sewerage refuse disposal public health animal control environmental protection roads drainage maintenance of a disaster response capability design, maintenance and operation of Local Disaster Co-ordination Centre, including the training of sufficient personnel to operate the Centre maintenance of telemetry and warning systems collection and interpretation of information from telemetry systems short term welfare Local Disaster Management Group development of the comprehensive Local Disaster Management Planning strategies design and maintenance of public education/awareness programs coordination of support to response agencies reconnaissance and impact assessment provision of public information prior to, during and following disaster impact events recommendations regarding areas to be considered for authorised evacuation. public advice regarding voluntary evacuation provision of locally based community support services Queensland Fire & Emergency Services (QFES) provide advice and assistance to all agencies and committees within the Queensland disaster management system, and administrative and executive support to the SDMG. the overall management of Queensland's disaster management system on behalf of the SDMG, provision of coordination, policy and operational advice to disaster managers at all levels of the State's disaster management system, coordination of State and Federal assistance for disaster management and operations. facilitation of a comprehensive approach to disaster management, co-ordination of the provision of disaster management training, facilitation of the development and maintenance of the State Counter Disaster Plan, and operation and maintenance of the SDCC.
+Agency Roles & Responsibilities Torres Shire Council and Torres Strait Island Regional Council maintenance of the Local Government function (via Local Government Business Continuity Contingency Planning) maintenance of normal Local Government services to communities water sewerage refuse disposal. public health animal control environmental protection roads drainage maintenance of a disaster response capability design, maintenance, and operation of Local Disaster Co-ordination Centre, including the training of sufficient personnel to operate the Centre. maintenance of telemetry and warning systems collection and interpretation of information from telemetry systems short term welfare development of the comprehensive Local Disaster Management Group - development of the comprehensive Local Disaster Management Group - design and maintenance of public education/awareness proceed to reconnaissance and impact assessment - provision of public information prior to, during and following impact events - recommendations regarding areas to be considered for evacuation public advice regarding voluntary evacuation - provision of locally based community support services Queensland Police Service - Emergency Management (QPS- EM) provide advice and assistance to all agencies and committees within the Queensland disaster management system, and administrative and executive support to the SDMG. the overall management of Queensland's disaster management system on behalf of the SDMG, provision of coordination, policy, and operational advice to disaster managers at all levels of the State's disaster management system, coordination of State and Federal assistance for disaster management and operations. facilitation of a comprehensive approach to disaster management, co-ordination of the provision of disaster management training, facilitation of the development and maintenance of the State Counter Disaster Plan, and operation and maintenance of the SDCC.
 Functional lead agency for Warnings.
-Primary agency to provide control, management and pre-incident planning of fires (structural, landscape and transportation).
+Primary agency to provide control, management, and pre-incident planning of fires (structural, landscape and transportation).

 Primary agency for chemical / hazmat related incidents.
 Primary agency for bushfire response.
 Coordinate and advise on Resupply Operations.
 Coordinate and advise on Emergency Supply.
 Undertake fire control.
 Provide rescue capability for persons trapped in any vehicle, vessel, by height or in confined space.
-Rescue of persons isolated or entrapped in swift-water / floodwater events.
-Provide advice, chemical analysis and atmospheric monitoring at chemical / hazmat incidents.
+Rescue of persons isolated or entrapped in swift water / floodwater events.
+Provide advice, chemical analysis, and atmospheric monitoring at chemical / hazmat incidents.
 Provide mass and technical decontamination capabilities under State Biological Disaster and State Radiological Disaster response.
 Provide Urban Search and Rescue (USAR) capability.
 Advise and educate on fire prevention.
 Assist in pumping out of flooded buildings.
-Support the Queensland Hazardous Materials Incident Recovery Support the Queensland Coastal Contingency Action Plan -Chemical Spill Response Plan.
+Support the Queensland Hazardous Materials Incident Recovery Plan.
+Support the Queensland Coastal Contingency Action Plan - Chemical Spill Response Plan.
 Arrange and perform the decontamination process of any persons.
 Coordinate, support and manage the deployment of SES resources and operations including: Storm damage response.
 Road Crash Rescue.
 Short term welfare support.
 Assistance with communications and lighting.
 Provide impact assessment, and intelligence gathering capabilities.
 Coordinate and facilitate Rapid Damage Assessments and intelligence gathering capabilities.
-Develop, implement and maintain the States disaster management arrangements and systems.
+Develop, implement, and maintain the States disaster management arrangements and systems.
 Deliver Queensland Disaster Management Arrangements (QDMA) training to DDMG and LDMG members in accordance with the Queensland Disaster Management Training Framework (QDMTF).
-Provide expert advice on disaster management related matters including Natural Hazard Risk Assessment.
-Provide facilitation of logistical and communications support to disasters within capabilities Provide advice and support in relation to disaster management and disaster operations.
-Assessment reviews of District and Local Plans.
-Advice on NDRRA and SDRA Funding. preservation of peace and good order. mandatory evacuation orders Investigation of the criminal aspect of any event prevention of crime security of any site as a possible crime scene coronial investigation procedures traffic control, including assistance with road closures and Queensland Police Service maintenance of road blocks crowd management/public safety co-ordination of search and rescue (see State Rescue Policy) security of evacuated areas registration of evacuated persons
+Provide expert advice on disaster management related matters includ Queensland Police Service